ericleasemorgan/text-analysis-htrc/README.md

 ## Quick start, the first part

-  Use these steps to get up and running quickly.
+  Use these steps to quickly get up and running.

     1. Create a HathiTrust Research Center "data capsule".